 It is an organic (as from living material...not pesticide-free) plant material after all.

-Let's start there because cloudy CBD is usually a result of the type of CBD.
+Let's start there because cloudy CBD is usually a result of this type of CBD.

-Difference between Full Spectrum and CBD Isolate for cloudy look
+Difference between Full Spectrum and CBD Isolate for cloudy appearance

 First, some general housekeeping.

-CBD itself is a chemical found in the cannabis plan.
+CBD itself is a chemical found in the cannabis plant.

 When it's extracted out, it usually looks like a white crystalline substance similar to salt or sugar.